oracle-livelabs/security/accessgovernance-oci-iam/create-policy-reviews/create-policy-review.md

 ## Task 1: Create Approval Workflow

-1. From your browser, navigate to the Oracle Access Governance Console from the OCI Cloud Console using the URL specified in *Lab 2: Task 1: Step 4*
+1. From your browser, navigate to the Oracle Access Governance Console using the URL specified in *Lab 2: Task 1: Step 4*

 2. Enter **Oracle Access Governance Administrator** username and password (Pamela Green)